Menu

 2019

-Phil Weiser was elected AG in 2018.
-Prior to his election, AG Weiser was Dean of the University of Colorado School of Law, where he had earlier taught.
-AG Weiser’s career in public service has included clerking for U.S. Supreme Court Justices Byron White and Ruth Bader Ginsburg, serving as Deputy Assistant AG in the U.S. Department of Justice (DOJ) under President Obama, and working in President Clinton’s DOJ Antitrust Division.
+Phil Weiser was elected as Colorado Attorney General in 2018 and again in 2022.
+Prior to his election, AG Weiser was dean of the University of Colorado School of Law, where he had earlier taught.
+AG Weiser’s career in public service has included clerking for U.S. Supreme Court Justices Byron White and Ruth Bader Ginsburg, serving as deputy assistant AG in the U.S. Department of Justice (DOJ) under President Obama, and working in President Clinton’s DOJ Antitrust Division...

-Phil Weiser was elected AG in 2018.
-Prior to his election, AG Weiser was Dean of the University of Colorado School of Law, where he had earlier taught.
-AG Weiser’s career in public service has included clerking for U.S. Supreme Court Justices Byron White and Ruth Bader Ginsburg, serving as Deputy Assistant AG in the U.S. Department of Justice (DOJ) under President Obama, and working in President Clinton’s DOJ Antitrust Division.
+Phil Weiser was elected as Colorado Attorney General in 2018 and again in 2022.
+Prior to his election, AG Weiser was dean of the University of Colorado School of Law, where he had earlier taught.
+AG Weiser’s career in public service has included clerking for U.S. Supreme Court Justices Byron White and Ruth Bader Ginsburg, serving as deputy assistant AG in the U.S. Department of Justice (DOJ) under President Obama, and working in President Clinton’s DOJ Antitrust Division.

 Read less